If we want fashion to be sustainable, we must slow down.

 Fair trade, organic cotton and recycled fabrics are all great buzzwords when it come to discussions about sustainable fashion, but the fact is that we simply consume too much.

-It’s an old fashioned approach to shopping.
 It’s the way our grandmothers shopped.
-Unlike most of us today, they were mindful and thoughtful with their purchases because they had to be — money and fabric shortages during the depression and war years instilled frugality.
+Unlike most of us today, they were thoughtful with their purchases because they had to be — money and fabric were scarce.
+Clothing was expensive.
+The depression and war years instilled a frugality we hardly know.
 They had capsule wardrobes before the term ever entered the lexicon.
-Shopping wasn’t a hobby.
-This approach must be revived if we want fashion to be truly sustainable.
-In order to slow our consumption we must buy pieces that are meant to last for years.
-Slow fashion is the only way forward.

 In order to be sustainable, we’ll have to adopt these principles again today to head off the looming environmental crisis.

 We produce collections not seasons and always consider how versatile a garment is before releasing an item.

 We use as many local L.A. suppliers as possible and seek to reduce shipping to reduce our overall carbon impact.
 We primarily use silks and wools which have a lower environmental impact than other fabrics.